How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 • ✔Souvenirs/gift items in Vietnam (many can be handcrafted in craft villages).

-The Wood Manufacturing Industry In Vietnam Overview
+The Wood Manufacturing Industry In Vietnam: Overview

-• The furniture industry in Vietnam is worth $5B/year as of 2019.
-The furniture and wood industry increases at an average rate of 20-25% annually.
-Compared to 2018, there was a 25% increase in the total output in 2019.
-New indications show that despite COVID-19, Vietnam’s furniture industry surpassed the 2019 record during the first three quarters.
+• The furniture industry in Vietnam was worth $5 billion per year as of 2019.
+The furniture and wood industry is growing at an average annual rate of 20-25%.
+Compared to 2018, the total output increased by 25% in 2019.
+New data indicate that, despite the impact of COVID-19, Vietnam’s furniture industry surpassed its 2019 record during the first three quarters of 2020.
 The biggest wooden exports are chairs, tables, plywood, and wood panels.

 • The main difference between the wood industry and other large industries in Vietnam, such as textiles and footwear, is that Vietnam is not reliant on China’s materials.
 Vietnam is relatively independent in the wood sector, as shown by its stability during the COVID-19 outbreak in 2020.